 INTRODUCTION TO THE FREQUENT DANCE LISTS

-2232 (up from 2037) dances have featured in these 1750 programmes, of which 913 appear only once, 1008 more than twice.
-The most frequent dance (Montgomeries Rant) appears on every fifth programme.
+2523 (up from 2384) dances have featured in these 2250 programmes, of which 1026 appear only once (40.6%).
+The most frequent dances (Pelorus Jack, The Montgomeries' Rant and Mairi's Wedding) appear on almost every fifth programme.

 The lists you will find on the site currently are:

-- The 200 (actually 192 as a convenient cut-off) most frequent dances in programmes from Scotland (the note above does not apply to this or other lists, where alphabetical order is used to split tied entries)
+- The 200 most frequent dances in programmes from Scotland (the note above does not apply to this or other lists, where alphabetical order is used to split tied entries)